UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## Can I connect directly to the UKCloud Assured OFFICIAL platform using a PSN for Policing CUG?

 Yes.
 As the connection is installed as a private circuit into UKCloud, provided and managed by Vodafone, you can terminate it into the Assured Official platform.
-It is worth remembering that the PSN for Policing Authority may influence where this connection is terminated.
+It's worth remembering that the PSN for Policing Authority may influence where this connection is terminated.

 ## Can I have a combination of government community networks and private accredited networks into the same UKCloud solution, including the PSN for Policing networks?

-Yes, subject to compliance with information assurance requirements, as only organisations that demonstrate compliance with the appropriate [code of connections](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/193704/PSN_Compliance_Zero_tolerance_approach.pdf) (for example PSN compliance certificate or HSCN Connection Agreement) can have access to government community networks.
+Yes, subject to compliance with information assurance requirements, as only organisations that demonstrate compliance with the appropriate code of connection (for example PSN compliance certificate or HSCN Connection Agreement) can have access to government community networks.

 You should be careful not to misconfigure self-managed components of the solution (OS, application) to 'bridge' between government community networks (PSN) and private networks.
 This concern must be addressed by accreditation of the customer-managed components - preferably via PSN Accreditation.
 Local departmental accreditation by a public-sector customer is also allowed.
 This applies to solutions on both our Assured OFFICIAL and Elevated OFFICIAL cloud platforms.

 ## What if I have been given some IPs for connection to the Enhanced Regime?

-You will need to liaise with Vodafone to ensure that these IPs are associated with your service within UKCloud.
-You may be asked by Vodafone for your circuit reference numbers, please raise a service request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to obtain these.
+You'll need to liaise with Vodafone to ensure that these IPs are associated with your service within UKCloud.
+You may be asked by Vodafone for your circuit reference numbers.
+Raise a service request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to obtain these.

-You will then need to have these IPs added to your accounts, you can do this via a service request.
-UKCloud may need to work with Vodafone to advertise these IPs which can take up to 10 days to facilitate.
-Once complete, you will then be able to provide your service over the new IPs.
+You'll then need to have these IPs added to your accounts.
+You can do this via a service request.
+UKCloud may need to work with Vodafone to advertise these IPs, which can take up to 10 days to facilitate.
+Once complete, you'll then be able to provide your service over the new IPs.

-## Can I swap out my existing PSN-P IPs for Enhanced Regime IPs?
+## Can I swap out my existing PSN IPs for Enhanced Regime IPs?

 Yes.
 The process is the same as above except there may be an element of disruption to the service as the IP addresses are exchanged.